-The War Museum / Sarajevo Tunnel is a special place.
+Definitively a special place is the War Museum / Sarajevo Tunnel.
 The tunnel served as an escape and transport tunnel during the siege of the city.
 A section of the original tunnel can be visited.

 A visit to the History Museum is also worthwhile.

 Outdoor fans can hike to the Skakavac waterfall (takes around 4 hours) or visit the old Jewish cemetery in Sarajevo.

 Sarajevo is a perfect starting point to Mostar or exciting day trips to all parts of the country:

 Conclusion: is a city trip to Sarajevo worthwhile? – Absolutely YES, you see what there is to discover!

 Are the suitcases for the Balkans already packed? 🇧🇦 What are your BIG5 of Sarajevo?

 Are you interested in a Balkan road trip?
 Have a look here: Balkans Road trip – Incredibly versatile adventure